I’m a strong believer in the power of attitude. We choose our attitude to each situation. Therefore, we can choose our attitude to returning to work!

 I’m a strong believer in the power of attitude.
-We choose our attitude to each situation.
-Therefore, we can choose our attitude to returning to work!
-Let’s do a quick exercise.
+And that we choose our attitude to each situation.
+Therefore, we can choose our attitude when returning to work!
+So, let’s do a quick exercise.
 It’s a bit like Seligman’s beautiful day exercise.
-Let’s take a moment and reflect on a time when we felt good in work.
-Things were going well for us.
+Let’s take a moment and reflect on a time when we felt good at work.
+When things were going well for us.

 What was going on?
 Where were you working?
 What were you doing?
 Who were you working with?
 How were you engaging with your work?
-How were you engaging with others?
+Were you engaging with others?
+How?
 Let’s build that picture.
-Now let’s map out the important elements for you in the workplace.
+Now, let’s map out the important elements for you in the workplace.
 These could be meaningful work, supportive colleagues, autonomy, reasonable working hours, and so on.
-It’s individual to you.
+They are individual to you.

 Our inner story-teller

 Our skills are transferable.
 Yes, it’s important to reskill regularly.
 But we can also re-frame existing skills.
 Let’s give it a try.
 Stay in that good place in your mind.
-You’re feeling positive about the return to work.
+Where you’re feeling positive about returning to work.
 Now it’s time to reflect on your time out of the workplace.
 It’s time to build a story bank.
 What good stories do you have?
 What do they say about you?

 If you’ve been on maternity leave, then you’ll have some great time-management and multi-tasking tales!
 You might have been taking a career break to travel.
-You’ll have wonderful stories about diversity, communication, and problem-solving.
+If so, you’ll have wonderful stories about diversity, communication, and problem-solving.
 You might have been sick.
-The very fact that you’ve decided to return to the workplace is a sign of your resilience and your perseverance.
+In that case, the very fact that you’ve decided on returning to work is a sign of your resilience and your perseverance.
 You can tell the stories that got you to this point.
 Google’s former head of HR, Laszlo Bock, champions the power of story-telling.
-Let’s tell those stories.
+So, let’s tell those stories.

 Wrangle with worry and win

 Worry is a formidable foe.
 It can cannibalise our positive attitude.
-Here’s a few tips that I’ve recommended to my life coaching clients.
+To manage it better, here are a few tips that I’ve recommended to my life coaching clients.
 They’re tried and tested!

 - Give yourself permission to worry for a set period each day.
 And then be strict with yourself.
 Worry is saved for worry time.